 ProtonVPN is one of the newer VPNs on the market.
 We really like this one.
 It has one of the best free versions of any VPN with unlimited data at a reduced speed.
 Additionally, they have a strict no logging policy, a no sharing policy, and network encryption.
 That basically makes this app a unicorn.
 You won’t get the absolute best performance.
 After all, free can only go so far.
 However, those concerned with security probably don’t mind waiting an extra second or two for a page to load if it’s secure and free.
 There are premium VPNs with no logging policies, no sharing policies, and encryption as well.
 We have a list of VPNs linked at the bottom of this article if you want to try others.

 Resilio Sync lets you create your own cloud storage.
 The computer version turns your regular, everyday computer into a cloud storage server.
 The app then helps you sync files between your PC and phone or tablet.
 Think of it like Google Drive or Dropbox, except you know exactly where your files are at all times.
 This is great for more sensitive data.
 It’s also great for those who don’t trust online cloud storage, but still want the versatility of having it.
 The app is easy, even for beginners.
-It’s also entirely free.
+The free version is more than capable for simple use cases.
 It’s one of the most underrated security apps.
+There is a pro version with a rather steep single price, but at least it’s not a subscription.

 Signal Private Messenger, Telegram, WhatsApp, etc